EdJoPaTo/mpdPi/README.md

 Use the `install.sh` script to install.
 Follow the configure sections for adaptations.

-The installation script is specifically made for a Raspberry Pi and tested on a Raspberry Pi 3B with 32-bit Raspberry Pi OS.
+The installation script is specifically made for a Raspberry Pi and tested on a Raspberry Pi 3B with 64-bit Raspberry Pi OS bookworm.
 On other systems you may have to adapt the installation.

 ## Allow usage of `mpc volume`